TheKevinWang/ESP32FakeAP/README.md

 <p align="center">
 <img width="399" alt="immagine" src="https://raw.githubusercontent.com/TheKevinWang/ESP32FakeAP/main/FakeAP/esp32_fakeap_bing3.jpg">
 <br>
-Bing Ai generated picture - "A hacker is using an ESP32 to broadcast a fake wifi access point."
+Bing Ai generated picture - "A hacker is using an ESP32 to broadcast a fake wifi access point.
+Logo"
 </p>

 By hosting payloads using files instead of inside .c files like many other ESP32/ESP8266 projects, it's a lot more adaptable and usable.